-At the end of the financial year, Staffordshire Police employed 3,013 full time equivalent staff, consisting of 1,603 police officers, 226 police community support officers and 1,182 police staff.2
+At the end of the financial year, Staffordshire Police employed 2,912 full time equivalent staff, consisting of 1,570 police officers, 225 police community support officers (PCSO's) and 1,117 police staff.
+The force is also supported by 225 volunteer Special Constables, who give up their own time to provide an enhanced service to Staffordshire communities.

-The Force has a strong track record, and invests significant amounts in, the Learning and Development of its people as well as their welfare.
-This has been enhanced by the launch of our People First Strategy which will help us to build a modem and transformed police service - an exceptional place to work that will in turn enable us to achieve what we are all here for - a better service to the people of Staffordshire.
+The Force has a strong track record, and continues to support and invest into the Learning and Development of its people as well as importantly focussing upon their welfare and wellbeing.

+During the year, the Force launched the Our People First Strategy which will help build a modem and transformed police service, being an exceptional place to work that will in turn enable the Force to deliver a better service to the people of Staffordshire.